huntfx/pyhide/README.md

 <h4>Compatibility:</h4>

-No versions are currently compatible with each other.
+No versions before 3.1 are compatible with each other.

 <br>